Friendship and education

 Educators as friends

-There are a number of practical questions for educators in this discussion of friendship.
+There are several practical questions for educators in this discussion of friendship.
 There is a strong case for the fostering of the capacity for friendship as an aim of education.
-As a result there are some important implications for the way in which we look to organize educational encounters – and we will examine some of these later.
+As a result, there are some important implications for how we look to organize educational encounters – and we will examine some of these later.
 In addition, as we have seen, there are some profound issues around the way we might see ourselves.
 Perhaps the most significant of these is the extent to which we might understand our relationship with learners as friendship.
 It is vital to address this question – for just who we are is of fundamental importance.
 As Martin Buber has argued, education proceeds from the person of the educator:

 Everything depends on the teacher as a man, as a person.
 He educates from himself, from his virtues and faults, through personal example and according to circumstances and conditions.
 His task is realize the truth in his personality and to convey this realization to the pupil.
 (Martin Buber reported in Hodes 1975: 146-7)